 Video overview of how to use the NOAA Emergency Response Imagery online viewer.

-This web application allows emergency responders and the public to quickly access images of disaster-impacted areas collected by NOAA aircraft using standard web browsers, iOS, or Android mobile devices.
+The Emergency Response Imagery website provides easy access to aerial imagery collected by NOAA aircraft following natural or human-made disasters.
+This web application allows emergency responders and the public to quickly access images of disaster-impacted areas using standard web browsers, iOS, or Android mobile devices.

 Tips for using the NGS Emergency Response Imagery Viewer:

 1. Zoom in/out.
 Plus and minus buttons are located in the top left corner of the image viewer.
 Tap or click on the appropriate symbol to control the zoom level of the map.
 The dynamic map zooms in or out from the center point.
 You can change the location of the map by dragging on the map with your finger or using your fingers on a mobile device.

 2. Search for a specific location.
 Underneath the zoom controls in the upper left corner, you will find a magnifying glass.
 Use this tool to search for a specific location.

 3. Available Imagery.
 Available NOAA imagery may be difficult to see when you first look at a map.
 Here, you can see the available aerial imagery near Houston, Texas.
 If you don't see any images on the map, try zooming in closer to the area you are interested in inspecting or search for a specific location.

 4. Available images, listed by date collected by NOAA aircraft.
 On the top right corner of the map viewer, you will see an icon with three stacked rectangles, which indicates available map layers.
 Select this button to toggle the view of the base layer of the map between street view and satellite view.
 This button also reveals a list of all available imagery, listed by the date the images were collected by NOAA aircraft.